judka-uriel/uriel-book/uriel_en.md

 the Heavenly Name to be profaned publicly.
-And when Orthodoxes consider it their sacred duty to terrorize Jews by paternal lineage, using the Torah to justify their actions, this is the very essence of the desecration of the Name of the Most High — *chilul ha‑Shem*.
+And when Orthodoxes consider it their sacred duty to terrorize Jews by paternal lineage, using the Torah to justify their actions, this is the very essence of the desecration of the Name of the Most High — *chillul ha‑Shem*.

 Besides the proof of transmission of Jewish identity through the father's house, the determination of Jewish identity through the father is also indicated by the